LightQv/discovery/README.md

 - Express server will be accessible at the address set in the /frontend's .env
 - React client will be accessible at the address set in the /backend's .env

-- Create an account and then Log in to try Instagif.
+- Log in with your Spotify Account to try Discovery.

 ### Available Commands